 Take an open-topped bus ride to view the city corners of Inverness.

 - Go for a stroll to get a look at the red sandstone castle.

-- The town's oldest building- Church Street, check out the bullet holes left in the gravestones by the firing squad in the massacre of Culloden.
+- The town's oldest building - Church Street, find the bullet holes left in the gravestones by the firing squad in the massacre after Culloden.

 - A seaside walk- Nairn, to relax and enjoy the sunset.

 - Check into the past of Inverness - Clava Cairns, to know more about the history of this tinsel town.